 Queen – Don’t Stop Me Now

 Even if this Queen song seeped into your headphones just as you were crossing the finish line, you wouldn't be able to stop until it was over.
-A neuroscientist, Dr Jacob Jolij, even heralded this endlessly energetic, driving rock track the world's best feel-good song, based on a formula that measures beats per minute, the scale the song was written in and the number of different chords used.
+A neuroscientist, Dr Jacob Jolij, even heralded this endlessly energetic, driving rock track as the world's best feel-good song, based on a formula that measures beats per minute, the scale the song was written in and the number of different chords used.
 You can't argue with the science.
 Just don't burn yourself out trying to travel at the speed of light.

 The Knife - Pass This On